Markov Chain Monte Carlo convergence diagnostics

 \[\begin{align} \gamma_k = \frac{\rho_k}{\rho_0}. \end{align}\]

-From this we can see that the magnitude of autocorrelation is less than or equal to 1, the top has to be less than the bottom.
+From this, we can see that the magnitude of autocorrelation is less than or equal to 1.
+The top has to be less than the bottom.
 Autocorrelation isn’t specific to MCMC but has a wide range of applications, particularly in signal processing (so I apologize for those in the field if I don’t describe all this at 100%).
-Just to give as much of an intuitive feel to this as possible, we’ll look at a maximal and minimal example of autocorrelation.
+Just to give as much of an intuitive feel to this as possible, we’ll look at maximal and minimal examples of autocorrelation.

 GIF showing the running autocorrelations of random independent samples

 The lines in the gif show the range of samples that are used for the calculation for the different lags on the right.
-Different lags look for behaviours over shorter ranges for shorter lags and larger ranges for larger lags.
-When analysing MCMC samples we generally prioritise shorters lags as if we presume that the “good” chains were they have found the target density and are approximately independent (“well mixed”) the autocorrelation should decline rapidly.
-However, long lags may tell you about long term behaviour such as getting trapped in certain areas of the parameter space.
+Different lags look for behaviours over shorter ranges for shorter lags, and larger ranges for larger lags.
+When analyzing MCMC samples, we generally prioritize shorter lags, as if we presume that the “good” chains have found the target density and are approximately independent (“well mixed”), the autocorrelation should decline rapidly.
+However, long lags may tell you about long-term behaviour, such as getting trapped in certain areas of the parameter space.

-Best thing to do is similar to the above, look at the autocorrelation for multiple lag values.
+The best thing to do is similar to the above: look at the autocorrelation for multiple lag values.

 Integrated Autocorrelation Time

-When investigating autocorrelation in the previous section we specifically looked at what the correlation between samples in chain look like at various lags.
+When investigating autocorrelation in the previous section, we specifically looked at what the correlation between samples in a chain look like at various lags.
 The integrated autocorrelation time is denoted,

 \[\begin{align} \tau_{\text{int}} = 1 + 2 \sum_{k=1}^{\infty} R(k) \end{align}\]